Tailoring anisotropic absorption in borophene-based structure via critical coupling: Conclusions

 \section{Conclusions}

-In conculsion, we propose and theoretically demonstrate the enhanced light-matter interaction in the borophene monolayer via critical coupling in the visible wavelengths.
+In conclusion, we propose and theoretically demonstrate the enhanced light-matter interaction in the borophene monolayer via critical coupling in the visible wavelengths.
 In the proposed simple compact absorption structure consisting of borophene covered on a photonic crystal slab backed with metallic mirror, the numerical results show that the absorption can be remarkably enhanced up to $99.80\%$ at normal incidence.
 The physical regime of the total absorption is the field confinement through the principle of critical coupling with guided resonance.
 The proposed structure exhibits polarization-dependent absorption spectra along the $x$ and $y$ directions owing to the anisotropic nature of borophene.
-We also examine various parameters such as borophene properties including carrier density and lifetime, geometrical parameters including air hole radius in the slab, the incident angles, and polarization angles to analyze the tunablity of the absorption behaviors.
-Though it is still a challenge in experimental realization to isolate the borophene monolayer from the siliver substrates, our proposed structures opens a new path to improve the light-borophene interaction in the visible for future borophene-based electronic and photonic devices.
+We also examine various parameters such as borophene properties including carrier density and lifetime, geometrical parameters including air hole radius in the slab, the angular dispersion including the incident angles and polarization angles to analyze the tunablity of the absorption behaviors.
+The proposed structure opens a new path to improve the light-borophene interaction in the visible for future borophene-based electronic and photonic devices.